 We join the end at the beginning – Group Captain Lionel Mandrake (Peter Sellers), a Royal Air Force exchange officer serving on Burpelson Air Force Base, is more than a little disturbed to be told by base commander US Air Force Brigadier General Jack D. Ripper (Sterling Hayden) that America is now in ‘a shooting war’ with the USSR, then even more disturbed to find, by slow degrees, that Ripper has in fact given the orders to attack Russia on his own initiative, because, well, he has gone a few bombs short of a full pay-load.

 Specifically, Ripper is convinced that the USSR is committed to ‘sapping and impurifying’ his ‘precious bodily fluids’.
 Right.
 As the situation develops, General Buck Turgidson (George C. Scott) has to brief President Merkin Muffley (Sellers, again) in the ‘War Room’ as to what can be done to pull the planes back from the brink.
-Listening in the shadow is the mysterious, wheelchair-bound Dr. Strangelove (Sellars, brilliant, again), who seems to know a great deal more about what’s going on than anyone else…
+Listening in the shadows is the mysterious, wheelchair-bound Dr. Strangelove (Sellars, brilliant, again), who seems to know a great deal more about what’s going on than anyone else…